tarstutorials/vrsensorint/source/content/m6/data_analysis.rst

 ..

 You can also use `NeuroKit2 <https://neuropsychology.github.io/NeuroKit/examples/ecg_heartbeats/ecg_heartbeats.html>`_ to extract and visualize the average of the individual heart beats.
-This can tell us important information about the user such as the average length of their heart beats and if their is any abnormalities within their heart beats.
+This can tell us important information about the user such as the average length of their heart beat and if their is any abnormalities within their beats.

 .. code-block:: python
 	import numpy as np